 - Roz Music original songs

 - Bellevue Youth Council youth performances

-NOTE: All performances and presentations will be available on this page after the event through an event video recording.
+NOTE: All performances and presentations are available on the full event video recording.

 Contact the Diversity Advantage Team at firstname.lastname@example.org or 425-452-7886 with any questions or with ideas for future presenters and performers.
 This program is presented in English.

 Partners and Background

 Our community partner in health for this event is the Bellevue Alumnae Chapter of Delta Sigma Theta Sorority, Inc., which was founded on Jan.
 13, 1913, by 22 women at Howard University, a historically Black college.
 The sorority's community legacy continues into the present as the Bellevue Alumnae Chapter members stay committed to making our world a more equitable and just place to live.
 The Bellevue chapter of Delta Sigma Theta has partnered with Bellevue for many years to serve residents of color.

 The MLK Jr. Celebration and Health Fair honors the Rev. King's legacy by bringing culturally responsive and free health programming to Bellevue residents.
 As organizers of the event, the city and Delta Sigma Theta believe it is crucial to acknowledge the ways in which historic and systemic racism have resulted in significant health disparities across communities of color.
 Nationally, people of color experience racial bias, a lack of medical cultural competence and worse health outcomes than their white peers.
 People of color are also more likely to lack access to health care coverage across almost all age groups, according to the Kaiser Family Foundation.

 King County is not free from these inequities.
 Within our county, people of color have a life expectancy that is on average four to nine years shorter than their white neighbors.
 Similarly, Black babies are 2.5 times more likely to die before their first birthday compared to white babies, as shown on the King County Health Disparities Dashboard.